Happy Independence Day week!

 The problem with the “taking care of myself” position is that marriage is designed for us to take care of each other.
 There is no way to become fully one without that step.

-Please send this email to those who need this message.
-If you are not already on our email list, please click to subscribe.
+Please send this article to those who need this message.
+If you are not already on our email list, please click below to subscribe.

 Shaunti Feldhahn is a Harvard-trained social researcher and best-selling author who is sheltering-in-place in Atlanta with her husband and co-author Jeff, two teenagers who are figuring out how to do college and high school online, and two cats who are thrilled to have even more video meetings to walk in front of each day.